MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-customization-best-practices.md

 Deactivated processes can lead to errors.

 To avoid issues, make sure all Field Service and Resource Scheduling processes are in an active state.
+Regularly [run the Field Service Solution Health Hub](troubleshoot-field-service-solution-health.md) to identify if processes are in a deactivated state.

 ## Minimize custom fields